 Loss of braking cited in 2019 Florida plane incident

-Investigators say a rain-soaked runway and the pilots’ failure to anticipate the poor conditions caused a plane chartered by the Pentagon to slide into a Florida river two years ago.
+Investigators say a rain-soaked runway and the pilots’ failure to anticipate the poor conditions caused a cargo plane chartered by the Pentagon to slide into a Florida river two years ago.

 The National Transportation Safety Board said pilots of the Miami Air International plane landed too fast and waited too long to deploy speed-reducing panels as the Boeing 737 touched down at Jacksonville Naval Air Station on May 3, 2019.